Found 18808 matches for

 Answer No. Should an MSc application be unsuccessful, but the Admissions panel considers that the candidate is suitable for the PgDip, they are then able to make an offer for the PgDip without the need for an additional application.

-Answer We would always advise to apply as early as possible but all applications are considered, subject to availability.
+Answer We would always advise to apply as early as possible but all applications are considered after the main deadline, subject to availability.

 Answer Typically, students are expected to commit around 10-15 hours per week on the programme, though this can vary depending on the requirements of the online discussion groups that week, and whether there are additional exam submissions to prepare.